SamagraX-Stencil/stencil-docs/docs/pages/otpPage.md

 ## Notes

-- This molecule does not handle actual OTP verification.
+- This page does not handle actual OTP verification.
 It simulates the verification process by displaying a success message upon entering the correct OTP.
 - The OTP length is hardcoded to 4 digits.
 - For further customization, you can modify the JSX structure, styles, and functionality according to your application's needs.